aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 ## Exercices

 **Exercise 1.** Write a Python code and perform the corresponding visualisation showing that for one time step, the forward Euler method is indeed of second order accuracy.

-**Exercise 2.** In the case of the body in free fall, compare the solution obtained with the forward Euler scheme to the exact solution.
-Check again that the method is first order for a finite time interval.
+**Exercise 2.** In the case of the body in free fall, compare the solution obtained with the forward Euler and the backwards schemes to the exact solution.
+Check again that both methods are of first-order accuracy for a finite time interval.

-**Exercise 3.** Check that the forward Euler scheme is unstable for the case of the body in free fall when $dt$ is large enough so that the product $\lambda dt$ lies outside the domain of stability.
-What is the maximum time step allowed?
+**Exercise 3.** Find and plot the regions of stability for both methods for the problem of a body in free fall.

 ```python